The Top 25 Historic Ways To Control God's People (text first 5.24.14, tweaked Oct. 2019)

 Joel3,12-13 (final military conflict);

-Zechariah12,10 (they, Israel in the last days, will look upon pierced and risen Jesus offering them mercy);
+Zechariah12,10 (they, Israel in the last days, will look upon pierced and risen Jesus offering them mercy, and a second chance);

 Zechariah 14,1-4 (Lord appearing on Mount of Olives on Day of Lord);